 With his new outlook on life as someone with appreciation for what he did have, as opposed to what he did not, Lanclos naturally started going after the dreams that inspired him the most.
 He simply started by putting into practice a valuable truth to achieving anything difficult.
 From his own personal experiences, he learned that one must never envision a future accomplishment based upon one's own current limitations.
 For example, after having two ACL surgeries on both knees and a shattered collarbone, all from three years of football injuries, he set an athletic goal to become a State Champion in wrestling.
 An outlandish dream that no one thought was even remotely possible, including his coaches and doctors.
 However, Lanclos saw himself as the wrestler that would go the extra mile and, his senior year, he did in fact take home the title as State Champion at Basile High School.
 Academically, despite his advisors suggesting that college may not be in the cards for him due to his low ACT scores and no financial resources, he refused to let them set his goals and set his own to graduate from college.
-He was so inspired to be the first in his family to graduate from a university that the day after graduating high school he moved out on his own and, with only $500 to his name, Lanclos started working his way through college.
-He studied business at USL in Lafayette, UNO in New Orleans and, finally, Baruch College in New York City.
+He was so inspired to be the first in his family to graduate from a university that the very next day after graduating high school he moved out on his own and left the ward of the State.
+With only $500 to his name, Lanclos started working his way through college cleaning restaurants at night.
+What he took away from that restaurant experience was that it was the people working in the back, night after night preparing those world famous po-boys, that made that company success.
+Lanclos went on to study business at USL in Lafayette, UNO in New Orleans and, finally, Baruch College in New York City.
 After ten years he not only went on to graduate as one of the top graduates at Baruch, but did so as the only student that year to receive a utility patent and to be featured in the New York Times.
 He studied patent books to file his own patent, researched capital investing to raise his own capital and uncovered unique marketing techniques to develop exposure for his invention.
-For instance, when he personally called the patent editor of the Times in an attempt to convince them to publish an article on his invention, The PC--PaperClip.
+For instance, when he personally contacted the patent editor of the Times in an attempt to convince her to publish an article on his invention, The PC--PaperClip.
 Again, the comments of a far-fetched idea had become part of daily conversations amongst his peers.
-No one thought Lanclos had a chance that one of the most read publications in the world would ever mention him or his invention in any publication.
+No one thought Lanclos had a chance that one of the most read publications in the world would ever mention him or his invention.
 BUT, Lanclos saw it differently and, as they say, the rest is history.